-Why does Boreal, when it comes to religion, focus almost exclusively on Islam and not Christianity which is still Canada's dominant religion?
+When it comes to religion, why does Boreal focus almost exclusively on Islam and not Christianity, for instance?

 It is not because Christianity is not worthy of more postings.
 Not at all.
 The main reason for focusing on Islam is because non-Muslims know next to nothing of consequence about this major religion which will change Canada and the world in ways that we are only beginning to appreciate.

 Aren't Islam and Christianity more or less the same?

 Islam and Christianity do have a number of things in common.
 Both, in our view, are in a conflict of interest when it comes to solving the major problems facing humanity from world hunger, poverty, over-population, AIDS, extinction of animal and plant life, climate change to violence against women... to simply getting along.

 A solution to these problems puts these religions in a conflict of interest, for it would make it more difficult for them to peddle their message that God loves misery, that a wretched existence increases one's chances of entering His Kingdom.

 For both religions, being poor and miserable while maintaining a blind unyielding faith in humanity's alleged invisible friend is almost a guarantee of eternal bliss after death.